-President Ferdinand “Bongbong” Marcos, Jr. stated his plan to improve the country’s digital connectivity in his inaugural State of the Nation Address this year.
+President Ferdinand “Bongbong” Marcos, Jr. stated his plan to improve the country’s digital connectivity in his inaugural State of the Nation Address in 2022.
 Boosting digital processes is particularly beneficial to the development and efficiency of Information Technology and Business Process Management (IT-BPM) in the Philippines.

 The president commended the IT-BPM industry for its exceptional growth and job creation over the last four years.
 According to Malacañang, at least three US-based IT-BPM firms have responded to President Marcos Jr.’s call to expand their operations in the Philippines.